 “You can be sure of succeeding in your attacks if you only attack places which are undefended.”

 …on blue oceans.
 Most pitch decks have that crosshair slide with your logo far and clear away from the old-fashioned competition.
 Nobody’s buying it, yet the same people will complain if you’re honest.
 Your business isn’t a blue ocean.
-It’s probably more like trash island.
+It’s probably more like a trash island.

 Yet within all the debris and sharks looming underneath, find patches of clear waters.
 Niches.
-Pockets of demand too small for the big guys to notice.
+Pockets of demand are too small for the big guys to notice.
 One customer at a time works when you have zero revenue.
 1 > 0.

 …doing things that don’t scale.
 Bigger competitors can’t do many things.
 Legal and compliance won’t allow risky business models.
 The CFO won’t approve low margin projects.

 You don’t have those problems, cause you don’t have those people.
 You can do whatever you need to.
 Ridiculous things.
 Absurd things.
 Not because you can, but because your competitors can’t.
 The moment you lose this ability, someone out there is hatching absurd plans that will steal your business.